aasemgar7i/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(5)"chmod u+x hello" add execute premission to file hello (6)"chmod u+x,g+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users (7)"chmod a+x hello" adds execution permission to the owner, the group owner and the other users, to the file hello
+(5)"chmod u+x hello" add execute premission to file hello (6)"chmod u+x,g+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users (7)"chmod a+x hello" adds execution permission to the owner, the group owner and the other users, to the file hello (8)"chmod o=rwx hello" Make permissin for other users only